Find industry contacts & talent representation

 For detailed information about the amounts and types of (a) sex and nudity, (b) violence and gore, (c) profanity, (d) alcohol, drugs, and smoking, and (e) frightening and intense scenes in this movie, consult the IMDb Parents Guide for this movie.
 The Parents Guide for The Grudge can be found here.

 The Grudge is an American remake of Japanese writer and director Takashi Shimizu's Ju-on series.
 The Ju-on series includes six movies: Ju-on (aka Ju-on: The Curse) (2000) and Ju-on 2 (aka Ju-on: The Curse 2) (2000), both of which were made for Japanese TV.
-Ju-on (2003) was made for Japanese cinematic release and followed by Ju-on 2 (2003).
-Two more feature films were released in 2009: Ju-on: Kuroi shôjo (Ju--on: Black Ghost) and Ju-on: Shiroi rôjo (Ju-on: White Ghost).
-There are three movies in the American "Grudge" series: The Grudge was followed by The Grudge 2 (2006) and the straight-to-DVD sequel, The Grudge 3 (2009).
+Ju-on (aka Ju-on: The Grudge) (2003) was made for Japanese cinematic release and followed by Ju-on 2 (aka Ju-on: The Grudge 2) (2003).
+Two more feature films were released in 2009: Ju-on: Kuroi shôjo (Ju-on: Black Ghost) and Ju-on: Shiroi rôjo (Ju-on: White Ghost).
+In 2014, the seventh Ju-on film, Ju-on: Owari no hajimari (Ju-on: The Beginning of the End), was released.
+There are three movies in the US Grudge series: The Grudge, followed by The Grudge 2 (2006) and the straight-to-DVD sequel, The Grudge 3 (2009).

 Anyone who enters the house where the grudge dwells becomes infected with it.
 It's like the murders left an atmosphere in the house and, if anyone passes through it, sooner or later it's going to catch up with them.